-Spark Corps is a design non profit specializing in branding and design strategy.
+Spark Corps is a design non profit at the intersection of design and social impact.
 We believe in providing professional development and mentorship to young designers while also creating high quality design work for non-profits and social impact organization.
 To do this, we pull on our strengths in visual design, critical thinking and global awareness.
 This skill set allows us to communicate the needs and missions of our partners while also allowing us to develop designs that provoke thought and inspire change.

 We also believe in providing services to all groups that produce work for social impact, regardless of social, religious, and economic identifiers.
 We find it important that the organizations we partner with also reflect these values.

-We work with global change makers to attack social problems and design solutions that will benefit communities across the globe.
-We aim to build long term relationships with our partners as we invest in their missions.
+We work with local and global change makers to attack social problems and design solutions that will benefit the communities our partners serve.
+We aim to build long term relationships with partners as we invest in their missions.

 Each year, our team crafts visual summaries of our work, achievements and future goals.
 We do this to both share our successes and challenges with the community as well push how nonprofits can communicate their programming in an innovative way.
-Stay tuned for our 2016 review!
+We are proud to showcase the 2016 review!

 Over the 2015 year, we accomplished some truly incredible things.
 We build relationships with new partners, developed our design education beta curriculum and grew our impact in Atlanta.

 In the summer 2015, Spark Corps welcomed its first class of corps members via an 8 week beta program.
 During the program, Orange Sparkle Ball shadowed Allie Miller and Grace Cha to document their experience.